 Each Y7 and Y8 pupil has three periods per cycle at this level.
 Topics covered include aspects of western and nonâ€“western classical music, popular music and jazz, and world music (Indonesia, India and Latin America).

 Y9 pupils have two periods of music per cycle.
 Topics covered include composing and listening to film music, and composing ‘Counting Songs’ – MFL project.

 We have 20 computers equipped with â€˜Sibeliusâ€™ software which gives an introduction to music technology and assists with composition.
 All students use the Music Listening Software ‘Focus on Sound’ to support their learning.

 All girls in Key-stage 3 are encouraged to join Junior/Senior Choir and any of the many instrumental ensembles available.
 Many students in Y10 and above lead Student Ensembles.

 Outreach Projects Which Link with the KS3 Curriculum

-Year 7: African Drumming; attending a HallÃ© Orchestral Concert at the Bridgewater Hall.
+Year 7: Samba Drumming; attending a HallÃ© Orchestral Concert at the Bridgewater Hall.